Plan Summary Menu

 Covered hours are important.
 Click here to see how they work in more detailClick here to learn about other types of hours of service recognized by the Plan such as non-covered employment, disability absence, military service and non-covered Teamster work.

-For Participants Age 52 and Over in New Groups
+Special Vesting Rule for Participants Age 52 and Over in New Groups

 There is a special vesting rule that allows older participants who enter the Plan as part of a new group to vest more quickly.
 Under this special vesting rule, if your new group enters the Plan on or after January 1, 2002, you may be able to count your years of unbroken employment as years of vesting service.